Tohono Oʼodham: Culture

-The Tohono Oʼodham share linguistic and cultural roots with the closely related Akimel Oʼodham (People of the River), historically known as Pima, whose lands lie just south of present-day Phoenix, along the lower Gila River.
-The ancestors of both the Tohono Oʼodham and the Akimel Oʼodham resided along the major rivers of southern Arizona.
+The Tohono O'odham share linguistic and cultural roots with the closely related Akimel O'odham (People of the River), historically known as Pima, whose lands lie just south of present-day Phoenix, along the lower Gila River.
+The ancestors of both the Tohono O'odham and the Akimel O'odham resided along the major rivers of southern Arizona.
 Ancient pictographs adorn a rock wall that juts up out of the desert near the Baboquivari Mountains.